General Rules

 7.4.
 Only teams that have paid their fee prior to the start of the captains meetings will be eligible for prizes.
 If a team member is not present to claim their prize, that prize will be re-drawn.
 This includes teams who leave early after paying their fee, teams who turn up late or turn up after the meeting has finished.

 7.5.
-There will be 8 cash prizes at each of the Captains Meetings - £100.00 x 2 - £75.00 x 2 - £50.00 x 2 - £25.00 x 2.
+There will be 6 cash prizes at each of the Captains Meetings - £100.00 x 2 - £50.00 x 2 - £25.00 x 2.

 8. POSTPONING / RE-ARRANGING FIXTURES

 8.1.
 It is expected that all matches are played on the original date of the fixture as identified on the fixture list.
 However, where there is good reason and more than 48 hours’ notice has been given, fixtures may be re-arranged and played at a mutually convenient time to suit both teams provided they seek the agreement of the Fixtures or Competitions Secretary (whichever applies).
-However rearranged games must be played within three weeks after the original date.
+However, rearranged games must be played within three weeks after the original date.
 Failure to do this, then the committee will set the date.

 Please note: Teams may only re-arrange a maximum of THREE league matches and ONE cup match during a season, and only then where good reason exists and when sanctioned by the Committee.